 Arctic foxes were present in the UK at the time of the last Ice Age.
 As the climate warmed, and the ice receded, so did the range of the Arctic fox

-Here at Wildwood we have two adult Arctic foxes; Teddy and his niece Flo.
-You can regularly see our foxes cuddled up sleeping outside in their enclosure.
-Be sure to visit in both winter and summer to compare their drastic coat transformation.
-If you would like to get up close and personal to our Arctic foxes, check out our experience page.
+We have two adult Arctic foxes; Albert and Flo.
+You can regularly see our foxes sleeping in their enclosure.
+Be sure to visit in both winter and summer to compare their coat transformations.

 The beautiful coat of the Arctic fox is the warmest of any animal in the Arctic.
 They can withstand temperatures down to -70°C.